WolfElkan/LMC-21F-CSC2638-Project2/ReadMe.md

 Hi Prof. Assiter,

 Here is my submission for **Project 2: Palindrome Finder**.
-I've implemented it using a Link Stack, but if you like, on a future commit, I will update it to use an Array Stack.
+As promised.
+I have updated it to use an Array Stack.

 To run the project:
 1. Download or clone to your local device.